MicrosoftDocs/learn/learn-pr/azure/ms-learn-live-foundations-serverless-dev/includes/14-deploy-with-github-actions.md

 ## Instructions

-### If you're using your own Azure subscription
+### If you're using your Azure subscription

 - Open [Azure portal](https://portal.azure.com) in your browser and select your subscription
-- Open the Cloud Shell (the button is located at the top, next to the notifications bell and looks like this: >_) and select to use a "Bash" shell.
+- Open the Cloud Shell (the button is located at the top, next to the notifications bell, and looks like this: >_) and select to use a "bash" shell.

 ### If you're using the Learn Live Sandbox

 Activate the Azure Sandbox to execute the lab instructions in a free subscription and open [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true)

 - Make sure to push your locally working API function project into your GitHub account.
-- Open the Azure portal and create a new functions project using the steps discussed in the earlier exercise "[Create your first Function](1-execute-first-function-in-portal.md)"
+- Open the Azure portal and create a new functions project using the steps discussed in the earlier exercise "Create your first function"
 - Wait for the resource to be created and navigate to it
 - Find the button "Get publish profile" in the overview screen of the function app; it's located in the top menu.
 - Click it to download the publishing profile.
-GitHub needs this to know where to deploy the code to.
+GitHub needs this to know where to deploy the code.
 - Open the GitHub actions workflow samples page at [https://github.com/marketplace/actions/azure-functions-action](https://github.com/marketplace/actions/azure-functions-action) in a new browser tab.
 - Find the workflow template for "Node" and "Windows" and open it.
 - View its "raw" data and copy the workflow template's YML code into the clipboard.